aymen-souid/sentiment-analysis/README.md

 # sentiment-analysis
-A simple demonstration of integrating a sentiment analysis tool in a django project
+A simple demonstration of integrating a sentiment analysis tool in a django project (watch the video .mp4)

 To run this project :